cuban-opensourcers/cuban-restricted/README.md

 * [MongoDB](https://www.mongodb.com): Cloud services and documentation for MongoDB, a document database.
 * [Motorola Mobility](https://www.motorola.com): Consumer electronics and telecommunications subsidiary company owned by Chinese technology firm Lenovo
 * [Mozilla Hacks](https://hacks.mozilla.org/): Blog for web developers run by the Mozilla Foundation.
+* [MX](https://www.mx.com): Data aggregator from over 10,000 financial institutions.
+MX services like [Dashboard](https://dashboard.mx.com) does not allow to stablish a connection.
 * [MySQL](https://www.mysql.com): Open-source relational database management system (the site is accessible, but downloads are prohibited)
 * [NVIDIA](http://www.nvidia.com): Inventor of the GPU, which creates interactive graphics on laptops, workstations, mobile devices, notebooks, PCs, and more.
 * [OKCoin](https://www.okcoin.com/): Provides fiat trading with major digital assets.
 * [OKEx](https://www.okex.com/): Cryptocurrency exchange that provides a platform for trading various cryptocurrencies.
 Some of exchange's core features include spot and derivative trading.
 * [OpenAI](https://openai.com/): AI research and deployment company.
 OpenAI services like [ChatGPT](https://chat.openai.com/) or [DALL·E 2](https://openai.com/dall-e-2/) does not allow access or registration using cuban phone numbers.
 * [Oracle](https://oracle.com): American multinational computer technology corporation.
-* [Patreon](https://www.patreon.com/) A popular crowdfunding platform: way for artists and creators to get sustainable income and connect with fans.
+* [Patreon](https://www.patreon.com/): A popular crowdfunding platform: way for artists and creators to get sustainable income and connect with fans.
 Does not allow sell or buy.
-* [PayPal](https://www.paypal.com/) Platform to send money, make an online payment, receive money or set up a merchant account.
+* [PayPal](https://www.paypal.com/): Platform to send money, make an online payment, receive money or set up a merchant account.
 * [Poloniex](https://poloniex.com): Cryptocurrency exchange that allows for the buying or selling of digital assets.
 * [Realm](https://realm.io/): Realm is a mobile platform and a replacement for SQLite & Core Data.
 Build offline-first, reactive mobile experiences using simple data sync.
 * [Redirectingat](https://redirectingat.com/): This is part of [Skimlinks](https://skimlinks.com/).
 It is used indirectly by clicking on a link monetized with Skimlinks, which we can find on any website.